 Funds by Debit/Credit Cards: At the discretion of the Trip Leader, donations by debit/credit cards can be completed online at www.fca.org/donate.
 Your Trip Leader will provide specific instructions so that your donors will know how to submit the donation for you.
 This is not available for all trips.

 Funds by Cash: If you receive contributions in the form of cash, please convert the money to a cashier’s check at a local bank or grocery store before mailing in the funds.
 A tax receipt will be sent only if it is converted to a check payable to and submitted to FCA, accompanied by the contributor’s information (name and address).
 In accordance with IRS requirements, all gifts are given to, and must be treated as belonging fully to, the Fellowship of Christian Athletes and are subject to its control.
 The IRS requires that FCA have the power to modify any restriction of designation if, in its sole judgment, such restriction becomes, in effect, unnecessary, incapable of fulfillment or inconsistent with the charitable purposes of the Fellowship of Christian Athletes.

-Participants Who Directly Pay Trip Expenses: A participant in a short-term mission trip may partially or totally fund trip expenses by making direct payments for airfare, lodging, meals, and other expenses.
+Participants Who Directly Pay Trip Expenses: A participant on an international trip may partially or totally fund trip expenses by making direct payments for airfare, lodging, meals and other expenses.
 If a trip is sponsored or approved by a charity, the trip is consistent with the tax-exempt purposes of the charity and there is no significant element of personal pleasure, recreation or vacation.
 Expenses related to the trip are generally deductible as charitable contributions on the taxpayer’s Schedule A. Personal expenses relating to "side-trips" or vacation days included in the trip are generally not deductible.